Kathleen McQueen: Storylines

 Kathleen returns to Hollyoaks in August 2014 and is run over by Sonny Valentine (Aaron Fontaine), who insists that Kathleen jumped onto the car.
 She claims to have badly injured her ankle, and Nana forces Carmel to allow her to stay.
 Kathleen later visits her daughter, Theresa, in prison and promises to find dirt on Sonny, who is stopping Theresa from seeing Kathleen-Angel.
 Kathleen later drags Mercedes and Jacqui's adoptive daughter, Phoebe McQueen (Mandip Gill) into her plan to try and drive Sonny away, but when Sonny offers Kathleen a load of cash, she disappears.
 It later transpires that Sonny has beaten Kathleen up severely, and threatens to kill her if she breathes a word to anyone.
 Kathleen then calls Theresa and tells her that she can't help her escape anymore, which upsets both Theresa and Kathleen.
 A few weeks later, Sonny walks in on Kathleen attempting to call Carmel, but he stops her and threatens her again.
 He throws a large amount of money at Kathleen, and as she is picking it all up, Carmel enters and asks Kathleen what Sonny has done to her.
 The next day, Carmel, Myra, Phoebe and Mercedes visit Kathleen in hospital, where she explains that Sonny beat her up and threatened to kill her if she told anybody.
 As the McQueens try and take Kathleen to the police station to tell them about Sonny, Kathleen flees and asks a taxi to take her to the airport, intending to use the tickets to Spain that Sonny bought her.
 Before leaving, she tells Carmel, Myra, Phoebe and Mercedes that Sonny is very dangerous, and that she doesn't want to get hurt again.

-In December 2014, Myra told John-Paul that she couldn't attend his wedding with Ste.
+That December, Myra tells John-Paul that she couldn't attend his wedding with Ste.

+Reception

+In 2017, Johnathon Hughes from Digital Spy called Kathleen "cunning" and "selfish" and wrote, "skanky Kathleen was trouble from the minute she first appeared on screen – in prison".
+He also called her "Scheming, blackmailing and not giving a stuff about her family unless she wanted something from them", and noted how the character "popped in and out" of the soap but did not become a regular and that she was rarely mentioned following her last appearance.